Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 \
 Note that the rules should be enforced 'bottom-up'.
 In the above example, rules in the All Advancements Ruleset may nullify or extend the rules from the Universal Ruleset.\
 \
-Some categories may not have a subcategory ruleset (ex.
-External Set Seed Glitched 1.9+).
+Some categories may not have a subcategory ruleset (e.g. External Set Seed Glitched 1.9+).
 In these cases, it should still follow the universal ruleset, set seed ruleset, and glitched ruleset, and also be in a version 1.9 or above.

 == Terminology:
 Please refer to #formatLink("https://datatracker.ietf.org/doc/html/rfc2119")[RFC-2119 Requirement Levels] for the explicit definitions of the commands *must, must not, can/may, should/recommended, and should not/not recommended.*